retiman/dotfiles/README.md

 Homekeeper
 ==========
 This project contains my dotfiles, but it can also help you keep your dotfiles and scripts under version control in git.
-To take advantage of this project for yourself, do this:

-1. Fork this project.
-1. Run `git merge initial` to completely blank out the master branch and start fresh (unless you like my dotfiles).
-1. Copy your dotfiles to `dotfiles` without the dot.
-For example, copy your `.vimrc` to `dotfiles/vimrc`.
-1. Copy your scripts to `bin`.
-1. Run `bin/homekeeper link`.

 This script will symlink your dotfiles and scripts into your home directory.
 It will overwrite stuff that's already there but stick the overwritten files in tmp for you to review.

 Here is some example output for `homekeeper link`: